Preregistering Research

 About preregistration

 Preregistering a study or research project allows for greater transparency and reproducibility.
-It also lets others know you are working on a topic, reducing the duplication of research and opening up opportunities for collaboration.
+It also lets others know you are working on a topic.
+This can reduce the duplication of research and open up opportunities for collaboration.

-A preregistration is a detailed description of a study plan, including hypotheses, data collection procedures, and an analysis plan.
-It is created and publicly registered before the study has been undertaken, providing transparency to your research and ensuring reproducibility.
+A preregistration is a detailed description of a study plan.
+It will usually include hypotheses, data collection procedures, and an analysis plan.
+Preregistrations are created and publicly registered before studies have been undertaken.

 Download text version (DOCX).